idio-lang/DIPS/source/introduction.rst

 well, so count it all in.

 Most importantly, I want to know *how* things work.
 In fact, I want to know how *all* the things work.
 That means everything.
-We start with nothing and we use nothing from anyone else that we haven't :strike:`nicked` :strike:`borrowed` :strike:`ported` *re-imagined* ourselves.
+I'm going to suggest that we start with nothing, the proverbial blank sheet of paper, or empty directory in this case, and we use nothing from anyone else that we haven't :strike:`nicked` :strike:`borrowed` :strike:`ported` *re-imagined* ourselves such that we can document it as though we had implemented it ourselves.

-The downside of this *Not Invented Here* approach is at best we don't have world class implementations and at worst we suffer from our own incompetence and misunderstanding -- there's a price to pay for everything.
+The downside of this *Not Invented Here* approach is at best we don't have world class implementations and at worst we suffer from our own incompetence and misunderstanding and the codebase becomes a festering pit of despair -- and they say there's a price to pay for everything.

 .. rst-class:: center

 ---

-Roaming the Internet looking for inspiration on implementing a programming language I hit on three inspirational sources.
+Roaming the Internet looking for inspiration on implementing a programming language I hit on three key sources.

 In the first case, like many people, I read :ref-author:`Abelson and Sussman with Sussman`'s :ref-title:`Structure and Interpretation of